 Public relations is a long game.
 In fact, it can take anywhere from one to nine months for your campaign to generate maximum publicity.
 For this reason, it’s important to invest in your PR early enough if you want to create a buzz for your new product.
 At the same time, you don’t want to do PR for your Product Hunt listing too early, because then by the time you’re actually launching people will have moved on and forgotten about you.

-It’s not easy to do PR for a brand in the middle of a pandemic.
-If you need help building an effective PR strategy, then Pressfarm could be exactly what you need.
+It’s not easy to do PR for a brand in the middle of an economic recession If you need help building an effective PR strategy, then Pressfarm could be exactly what you need.
 At Pressfarm, we’re skilled at both creating quality content that helps brands to stand out and developing a media outreach strategy to get this content in front of the right eyes.

 “Character is like a tree and reputation like its shadow.
 The shadow is what we think of it; the tree is the real thing.”—Abraham Lincoln